 So it means you create a new branch to diverge from the main branch.

 Branching has several use cases, and it's a very important feature, but you should know how to use it in your development cycle.
 That's out of the scope of this article, but to give you an example you can think that your project needs a change that can break things up, so you decide to create a new branch to work on those changes.
 That way you can go back to the main branch (usually master) at any time, and do any other modifications, even releasing a new version, without worrying about those potential breaking changes, because they are isolated in another branch.
 You can also create a new branch to experiment new things, implement new features, etc. Sounds good?
 It really is.

 $ git init or

 It's different than the concept of HEAD in other VCSs.
-HEAD in Git means the last snapshot of the current branch.
+HEAD in Git means the last snapshot (commit) of the current branch.

 So, to Git, what really is a branch?
 Just a lightweight movable pointer to one of its commits (Chacon 48).
 Every time you commit, the current branch moves forward automatically to that commit.
 And every commit has one parent commit (except the first one), represented by the arrows on Figure 1.